Xqhare/Janus/README.md

-# Janus: Janus, Another Nifty Utility Script
+# Janus: Janus is A Nifty Utility Script

 Janus is a robust and versatile file transformation solution that enables users to steamline their file managment process.
 It is written in the most high-performing, scalable and reliable programming language - Rust.